micmac588/homebankConverter/README.md

 # contribution
 Contribution are welcomed to add support for new banks.
 - Create a new directory (example ing_fr)
+- Add the new directory to POTHONPATH (example export PYTHONPATH=./ing-fr)
 - Create a new Class derived from TransactionFactory
 - Create a new Class derived from HbTransaction
-- Add test, best coverage as possible.
+- Add test with best coverage as possible.
 Use anonymised data.

 # roadmap
-- Support of Boursorama
+- Support of Boursorama bank